VyasRSrinivasan/stock-market-prediction/README.md

 The **Current State** shown in the UI reflects the regime into which the most recent trading day's return falls, given the model's calibrated bin edges.
 This is the starting point for all forward simulations.

 The **Most Likely Next State** is the column j in the current state's transition row T[current_state][j] with the highest probability.
 It is the single-step modal forecast under the Markov model — not a certainty, but the historically most probable next regime.
-When the AI Analysis feature is enabled, Claude's news-sentiment signal may override the starting state: a **bearish** sentiment score anchors the simulation in the lowest regime (State 0 / Low), and a **bullish** score anchors it in the highest regime, reflecting the qualitative macro or company-specific context that pure return history cannot capture.
+When the AI Analysis feature is enabled, the news-sentiment signal may override the starting state: a **bearish** score anchors the simulation in the lowest regime (Panic / Capitulation / Bear / Low), and a **bullish** score anchors it in the highest (Breakout / Momentum / Bull / High), reflecting qualitative macro or company-specific context that pure return history cannot capture.

 **SVM (RBF) model:**